mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 As disclaimer there should be definitely a better standard approach to engage problems of this nature than the one  following, however it should still be useful, as at least I have myself applied it successfully in many occasions.

+In this article I do not intend to cover basic troubleshooting of connectivity issues, where you would normally start checking IP configuration, routing and so forth.
+Instead, I am assuming there is an already working environment where unsual behavior is observed and we would like to find the root cause.

-Also there is no general recipe, and the starting point where to look may vary based on the overall description of the issue.
-It can be more often than not something utterly generic like _low throughput between A and B_, or more specfic isolated observations like: packet drops in X device, retransmissions, high CPU in one or more cores, and so on so forth.
+Also there is no general recipe, and the starting point where to look and lenght of the analysis may vary based on the overall description of the issue.
+The description itself can come more often than not as something utterly generic like _"low throughput between A and B"_, or more specfic isolated observations like _"packet drops in X device"_, _"retransmissions"_, _"CPU starvation in one or more cores"_, and so on so forth.
 In a nutshell, the problem quickly winds up into finding a bottleneck, a misconfiguration or a bug.

 For the sake of simplicity I will try to keep the list short: